Elle Macpherson, 55, Wows In A Tiny Swimsuit In Sizzling Beach Photos

 Bahamas .. morning walks with plenty of water with a scoop of greens @welleco – not only does it taste great ( I love our new lemon ginger flavor) but I know I’m nourishing my body right down to the mitochondria.
 The super elixir is the foundation of my program along with fresh air , movement , plant based diet , prayer and mediation.
 I’m a huge believer in manual lymph drainage with @sheilamsperez method ( lady torture ) @abysseofficial suit @bushandocean photo

-Elle also told fans that her back exposing swimsuit is from the swimwear brand ABYSSE.
+Elle also told followers that her back-exposing swimsuit is from the swimwear brand ABYSSE.

-Fans flooded the comments section of the Australian supermodel’s new uploads with praise, as many made it clear that they couldn’t get over how good the star was looking at the beach.
+Fans flooded the comments section of the new uploads with praise and many made it clear that they couldn’t get over how good the star looked at the beach.

 View this post on Instagram